 As discussed, writing copy for Google Ads is a highly iterative practice that requires continuous testing.
 At the end of the day, one of the most important tactics to remember is that your PPC ads are speaking directly to individual people.
 This means you should avoid industry jargon and address their questions, concerns, and desires.

 Since copywriting requires constant optimization, measuring your results is key to success.
-One way you can monitor your results is with a reporting dashboard dedicated to Google Ads, which is designed to quickly understand how well each campaign is performing and which ones need attention.
+One way you can monitor your results is with a dedicated Google Ads reporting dashboard, which is designed to quickly understand how well each campaign is performing and which ones need attention.
 You can preview our Google Ads dashboard here in order to track key metrics such as clicks, conversion rate, and quality score—all of which are indicative of ad copy performance.